tytydraco/yessleep/out/My_imaginary_friend_is_getting_more_violent_Now_he_wants_my_permission_to_do_things.md

 Back then, Mom called him my imaginary friend.
 “He’s just in your head,” she’d say, smiling like it was sweet.
 But she never looked too closely at the drawings I made of him.
 He wasn’t really a friend.

 And to me, though, he always felt real.
-He even cast a shadow..
+He even cast a shadow.

 Terry leaned in, his mouth just inches from my ear.